probakilla/ansible-zshrc-config/README.md

 override_zshrc: false
 # [boolean] Same as zshrc but with the alias file
 override_aliases: false
-# The name of the zsh theme to use [see other themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
+# The name of the zsh theme to use
 zsh_theme: gentoo
 # [list] The list of zsh / oh-my-zsh themes to use
 plugin_list: